-- Third Week: Last week to add or drop courses; last week to withdraw entire registration without incurring administrative W’s (Withdrawal) on the transcript; 50% tuition refund if the number of courses drops below three or for complete withdrawal.
+- Friday of Third Week: Last day to add or drop courses; last day to withdraw entire registration without incurring administrative W’s (Withdrawal) on the transcript; 50% tuition refund if the number of courses drops below three or for complete withdrawal.

-- Friday of Fourth Week: Q’s (Query) from previous quarter change to W’s.
+- Friday of Fourth Week: NGs (No Grades) from previous quarter change to Ws.

-- Eighth Week: Students bid for the next quarter of classes through the College Registration System at http://classes.uchicago.edu.
-All new students must have met with their Adviser for a half-hour appointment before the end of seventh week in order to participate.
+- Eighth Week: Students pre-register for the next quarter of classes through my.uchicago.edu.
+To be eligible to pre-register, all new students must meet with their adviser for a half-hour appointment before the end of seventh week.

 - For official start and end dates of the quarter, view the Academic Calendar.

-To use one of the more than 300 emergency telephones (identifiable by their blue lights and white cases) around the neighborhood, press the red button to immediately contact the University of Chicago Police.
+To use one of the more than 300 emergency telephones (identifiable by their blue lights and white cases) around the neighborhood, press the red button to immediately contact the University of Chicago Police Department (UCPD).
 To contact Chicago Police, dial 911 or 9.911 from any campus phone.

 In the event that a student experiences or witnesses an incident of bias, students have the opportunity to speak with the on-call Bias Response Team (BRT) Member.
 The direct number for the on-call Bias Response Team member is 773.834.HELP (4357).
 Just like the DoC and SADoC, a BRT Member is on call 24 hours a day, 7 days a week, and 365 days a year.
 The on-call BRT member is available to inform students how to seek guidance and support for bias-related incidents that occur on campus.